-With its rich, herbaceous homemade tofu ricotta, perfectly charred eggplant as noodles, and savory butternut squash puree layered in between, this vegan lasagna is a healthy, indulgent delight.
-This plant-based lasagna is completely dairy-free and gluten-free, providing the ultimate nourishing meal while being completely satisfying.
+Triple-layered vegan lasagna has herbaceous homemade tofu ricotta, perfectly charred eggplant as noodles, and savory butternut squash puree.
+This mouthwatering vegan lasagna is a healthy yet indulgent delight.
+It’s completely dairy-free and gluten-free, providing the ultimate nourishing meal.

 Not only will your tastebuds love this delicious vegan lasagna, but your body will too!
 It’s: